couldyy/split_n_sticher/README.md

-# File asmmebler-disassembler
+# Split'N'Sticher
-Simple program to disassmeble file to parts and then assemble it back
+Simple program to split file to parts and then assemble it back
 ## Build
 To build just simply do:
 ```